-Our team of professionals specializes in outreach for children’s advocacy and includes some of the best specialists in their respective fields.
-In addition to our full-time staff, we rely on a supportive network of volunteers who lend their time to help these children.
+Our team of professionals specializes in children’s advocacy services and includes some of the best specialists in their respective fields.
+In addition to our staff, we rely on a supportive network of volunteers who lend their time to help these children.
 You can volunteer your time, make a donation, or support any of our programs to make a difference in a child’s life and help put an end to the devastating, long-term effects of child abuse.

 Children's Advocacy Centers (CAC) are designed to:

 Minimize continued trauma to child victims and their non-offending family members resulting from child physical abuse, child sexual abuse, neglect, or children who have witnessed violence.

 To advocate for and support child victims and their non-offending family members.